 At the moment, I’m trying out Inlight Face Oil, a concoction of some of my fave oils, including rosehip, jojoba and evening primrose.
 Here’s how my skin is liking it:

 Did you know that Jojoba is pronounced ho-ho-ba?
 Confusing, I know.

 This is one of my fave oils because it closely resembles the structure of the skin.
 What does that mean?
-It can trick your skin into thinking it’s producing enough oil on its own, so it can stop pumping out so much.
+Because your skin recognises it as one of its own, it sinks in immediately and moisturises skin without leaving a greasy residue behind.

 Plus, it’s super moisturising.
 It helps skin retain moisture, keeping it soft and hydrated for hours.

 Whenever someone with sensitive skin tells me she wants to try the Oil Cleansing Method, I recommend evening primrose oil.

 This oil is loaded with fatty acids that strengthen the skin’s protective barrier, fortifying it against germs and bacteria that want to harm you.
 They also nourish dry skin and bring it back to health.

 That’s not all.
 Evening primrose oil is also a powerful antioxidant that helps keep premature wrinkles away.